thewtex/thesis/plaque_strain/plaque_strain.rst

   absolute principal strain, d) maximum shear strain, e) total strain energy, and f) distortional energy.

-Finally, a case where artifactually high strains occur with data from the left side of Subject 153 is displayed in |out_of_plane|.
-At the edge of ROIs such as this on, the vessel is twisting away from the plane of the transducer.
+Finally, a case where artifactual high strains occur with data from the left side of Subject 153 is displayed in |out_of_plane|.
+At the edge of ROIs such as this one, the vessel is twisting away from the plane of the transducer.
 This has multiple negative effects.
-Out-of-plane motion is increased, which causes tracking image decorrelation and increases strain image noise.
+Out-of-plane motion is increased, which causes image decorrelation and increases strain image noise.
 Out-of-plane motion also means a particle does not track the same volume of tissue over time.
-Furthermore, orientation of the principal axes of the strains accumulated may change over the cardiac cycle, which will not result in the correct accumulation.
+Furthermore, orientation of the principal axes of the strains accumulated may differ, which will not result in the correct accumulation.

 ~~~~~~~~~~